 Zooming in, we empower our customers in several significant ways.
 We ship high-quality products.
 To us that means they're reliable, solve real customer needs, and are incredibly easy to use.
 When our customers use an Articulate product, we want them to feel like superstars.

-We also know that our customers need more than awesome authoring tools to reach stardom.
+We also know that our customers need more than awesome authoring apps to reach stardom.
 They need support, guidance, and inspiration to be truly empowered to realize their full potential as course developers.
 So we invest millions every year in our E‑Learning Heroes community and customer support to give them just that.

 The cool thing is that by empowering our customers, we're also ultimately empowering their learners.
 When our customers make compelling training, it can have a real impact, enlightening and educating learners with the skills and knowledge they need to reach higher and achieve more.